Photographing ducks of the Greater Toronto Area during winter freeze and tricky light conditions

 Hooded merganser

-A duck flapping its wings in excitement.
+A hooded merganser duck flapping its wings in excitement.

 Red-breasted merganser